Family Minds: An Attachment-based Mentalizing Psycho-Educational Intervention for Foster and Adoptive Parents

 Why the Family Minds Intervention is Important for Foster and Adoptive Parents

 One factor not given much consideration when recruiting or training foster parents in the U.S., is their state of mind regarding attachment or their mentalizing skills.
 Those parents with insecure or even unresolved states of mind are poor mentalizers, and are more likely to be triggered negatively by their foster children’s attachment needs and behaviors (Howe, 2006).
 As a result, this will likely activate childhood anxieties, traumas and defenses of these foster parents.
 Unfortunately, this prevents them from being able to successfully attune to their foster child and challenges their sensitivity.
 Maltreated children who are placed with such foster parents have an increased risk of placement breakdown (Dozier, Stovall, Albus, & Bates, 2001; M. Steele, Hodges, Kaniuk, Hillman, & Henderson, 2003).
 Ensuring foster parents have such skills is especially relevant given that maltreated children who have been removed from their homes display higher rates of insecure attachment, emotional and behavioral challenges, relationship problems and poor social skills.
 Having a parent who is good at mentalizing helps prevent such issues in children and is thought to be a protective factor.

-Benefits of this Intervention
+Benefits of the Family Minds Intervention

 Improving mentalizing skills can be very beneficial for foster parents, as they frequently deal with children who come into their home with challenging behaviors, attachment issues and negative internal working models of relationships.
 This intervention can result in: